deep tech

 — Platforms that redefine how data, events, and models are structured at scale.

-— Infrastructures that can coordinate and adapt entire fleets, factories, or markets.
+— Infrastructures that can coordinate and adapt entire fleets, factories, or markets in real time.

 Deep tech software is rare because it demands: